Predisan began in 1986 with one family…

-From what began as a leap of faith, Predisan has grown and expanded to bless the people of Eastern Honduras in many ways.
-Today, Predisan’s positive reputation is countrywide, and its opportunities to serve and bring the message of Jesus are ever expanding.
-Predisan’s work serving the people of Eastern Honduras provides vital healthcare and community development initiatives and encompasses all its efforts in spiritual outreach as it “Proclaims Jesus, Heals Lives.”
+From what began as one leap of faith, Predisan has expanded to bless the people of Eastern Honduras in many ways.
+Today, Predisan has a positive reputation across the country, and a growing number of opportunities to serve and share the message of Jesus.
+Predisan serves the people of Eastern Honduras by providing vital healthcare and community development initiatives while meeting spiritual needs as it “Proclaims Jesus, Heals Lives.”

-How did Predisan begin?
 Predisan was founded in 1986 when Dr. Robert Clark, his wife, Doris, and their two children, Robert Jr. and Kendra, moved from Atlanta to Honduras.
-Their goal was to teach basic health care principles and techniques to community health volunteers in Catacamas and to nearby mountain villages.
+Their goal was to teach basic health care principles and techniques to community health volunteers in Catacamas and to nearby mountain villages

 A year later after the Clarks began work, Dr. Amanda Madrid, a well-known health leader in Honduras, joined Predisan and become the founding medical director.
 Her first project was establishing CEREPA, the Center for Rehabilitation of Patients with Addictions.

 In 1987, the original Good Samaritan Clinic was established and initially saw patients on a limited basis.
 Although Dr. Clark died in 1994, founding missionary Doris Clark continued as a revered counselor in Predisan’s work.
 Dr. Madrid continues as Chief Executive Office, overseeing all the direct medical care and public health services Predisan provides